 It is going to be a tough battle!
 Both these acts frequently pretend to be tough and from the streets!

-WHO WINS?
 Um, duh.
 The Lonely Island.
 They have T-Pain.
 And Natalie Portman (who is the best at pretending she is tough and from the streets).
 Flight Of The Conchords doesn't even have their own embassy.
 And remember what happened when they formed a gang?
 We know who is like a boss here.
 Not these guys:

 Animal Collective vs. Dirty Projectors